Vj-r12/Normalization-Implementation/README.md

 Certainly, let's structure and refine the explanation:

 **Dataset Selection and Denormalization:**
 Initially, we selected a dataset for the purpose of normalization implementation, specifically focusing on a Sales Order table.
-In the denormalized dataset, we observed data redundancy with repeated values for Quantity, Product_Price, Product_Id, Product_Name.
+In the denormalized dataset, we observed data redundancy with repeated values for Quantity, Product_Price, Product_Id, Product_Name and Customer_Name.

 ◼️ **Conversion to First Normal Form (1NF):**
 To address this, we followed the rules of First Normal Form (1NF), ensuring that every column holds a single value, and each row is unique, either through a single or multiple columns.
 Primary keys were not mandatory for this stage.